RosettaWYzhang/Roam/README.md

 pip install .
 ```

 # Data Instruction
 You do not need to download any data to run our Unity demo.
+However, if you would like to
+- re-train l-NSM using our preprocessed data, please download *.zip from [ROAM dataset](), unzip it and put the folder in data/
+- have access to our raw motion data in BVH format, please download *.zip from [ROAM dataset](), unzip it and put the folder in data/
+- use preprocessed motion capture assets in Unity, please download *.zip from [ROAM dataset](), unzip it and put the folder MotionCapture in Roam_Unity/Assets/

-If you want to play around with our Goal Pose Optimization module, please download a subset of shapenet dataset with occupancy labels.
+If you want to run our Goal Pose Optimization module, please download a subset of shapenet dataset with occupancy labels.
 Only the chair (ID: 03001627) and sofa (ID: 04256520) categories are used in the method.
 - download preprocessed data from [occupancy network](https://github.com/autonomousvision/occupancy_networks) and rename the folder as shapenet_pointnet
 - download [ShapeNet V1](https://shapenet.org/download/shapenetcore) for the corresponding meshes needed for visualization; rename the folder as shapenet_mesh
-- If you want to process reference poses for NDF optimization, please download from (insert link).
+- If you want to process reference poses for NDF optimization, please download *.zip from [ROAM dataset](), unzip it and put it under the data folder.
-Under data/ndf_data/ref_motion, there is a blender file which contains reference poses and objects for visualization and reference pose selection.
+Inside data/ndf_data/ref_motion, there is a blender file which contains reference poses and objects for visualization and reference pose selection.
-- If you want to re-train L-NSM using our preprocessed data, please download from (insert link) \
-- If you want access to our raw motion data in BVH format, please download from (insert link) \

-The folder structure should look like:
+Overall, The file structure should look like:
 ```
 ROAM/data/
          ndf_data/